macaodha/batdetect2_GUI/README.md

-# Audio Annotation Interface
+# BatDetect2: Audio Annotation Interface

-This GUI allows you to view and edit the predictions from [BatDetect2](https://github.com/macaodha/batdetect2) and also to make your own annotations for training your own models.
+This GUI allows you to view and edit the predictions from the [BatDetect2](https://github.com/macaodha/batdetect2) bat call classification model.
+You can also make your own annotations for training your own models.
 The GUI is web based and will run in your web browser locally - see the video linked below for an overview.

 ### Getting Started: Installation